LoganCorey/Filament-AI-Backend/README.md

 $ knex seed:run
 ```

-The database is set up with the following four tables
+The database is set up with the following four tables:

 ### users